Unpacking the Contributions of Women of Color in Women’s History

 In 2009, Sonia Sotomayor became the first Latina to be appointed justice to the United States Supreme Court.
 At that time, she was only the third woman ever to hold that office.
 Earlier in her career, Sotomayor advocated for more women and minority faculty at the universities she attended.
 She also fought for affordable housing for low-income individuals.
 As her career progressed, she brought attention to the need for a greater Latino/a presence in the judicial system.
 Her autobiography "My Beloved World" chronicles how coming from humble beginnings fueled her desire to fight for the rights of others.

 Historically, the part women of color have played in shaping the United States has been broadly dismissed and underacknowledged.
 However, this country was founded on their backs.
 These women broke through racial and gender barriers while fighting for basic human rights.
-Women trailblazers like the ones listed above focussed not only on dismantling the systems that kept them down, but also on the plight of all minorities and oppressed people in America.
+Historical women of color like the ones listed above focussed not only on dismantling the systems that kept them down, but also on the plight of all minorities and oppressed people in America.

-Without the contributions of these pioneers, the United States would look very different than it does today.
+Without the contributions of these trailblazers, the United States would look very different than it does today.